 - Loans cannot be modified once they have been originated.

-- Solar panels and standalone Powerwall products assume that you will make an additional payment by month 18 equal to the estimated value of the system’s Federal Tax Credit.
+- Solar panels and Powerwall assume that you will make an additional payment by month 18 equal to the estimated value of the system’s Federal Tax Credit.
 While these payments assumed in the structure of the loan are voluntary, your monthly payments may adjust after month 18 if a different amount or no additional payment is paid by month 18.
 See your loan agreement for the contracted payment schedule.